clivialu/clivialu/README.md

 - **Lu, J., Mahmoudian, F., Yu, D., Nazari, J. A., & Herremans, I. M. (2021).
 Board interlocks, absorptive capacity and environmental performance**
   _Business Strategy and the Environment, 30(8)_
-  _(ABDC A; Impact factor 13.4)_
+  _(ABDC A; Impact factor 13.3)_
-  This study explores how companies’ connections through shared board members (board interlocks) influence their ability to learn from others — their *absorptive capacity* — and how this, in turn, affects their environmental performance.
+  This study explores how companies’ connections through shared board members (board interlocks) influence their ability to learn from others and how this, in turn, affects their environmental performance.
 We find that firms connected to others with strong environmental practices tend to improve their own environmental performance when they have the internal capacity to absorb and apply that knowledge.
   👉[Project repo](https://github.com/clivialu/board-interlocks-environmental-performance) · [Paper](https://doi.org/10.1002/bse.2811)

 - **Lu, J., & Wang, J. (2021).
 Corporate governance, law, culture, environmental performance and CSR disclosure: A global perspective**